José Gervasio Artigas: Oriental revolution

 The ideas of the Age of Enlightenment and the outbreak of the Peninsular War (from 1807 to 1814) in Spain, along with the capture of King Ferdinand VII, generated political turbulence all across the Spanish Empire.
-The absence of the king from the throne (replaced by the French Joseph Bonaparte) and the new ideas of the Enlightenment sparked the Spanish American wars of independence, between patriots (who wanted to establish republics or constitutional monarchies) and royalists (who wanted to keep an absolute monarchy).
+The absence of the king from the throne (replaced by the French Joseph Bonaparte) and the new ideas of the Enlightenment sparked the Spanish-American wars of independence, between patriots (who wanted to establish republics or constitutional monarchies) and royalists (who wanted to keep an absolute monarchy).

 Artigas, who thought that the gauchos were not treated well, supported the new ideas.

 Buenos Aires deposed the viceroy in 1810, during the May Revolution, replacing him with the Primera Junta.

-Spain declared Buenos Aires a rogue city, and appointed Montevideo as the new capital, with Francisco Javier de Elío, who was an experienced hard-line colonialist from Cadiz, as the new viceroy.
+Spain declared Buenos Aires a rogue city, and appointed Montevideo as the new capital, with Francisco Javier de Elío, who was an experienced hard-line colonialist from Cádiz, as the new viceroy.
 In February 1811, he declared war on Buenos Aires and this sparked the independence movement of Banda Oriental.
 Mariano Moreno, the Argentine secretary of war, wrote at the Operations plan that Artigas would be a decisive ally against the royalists in Montevideo, and called him for an interview.
 However, by the time Artigas arrived in Buenos Aires, Moreno had already left the government.
 He was still welcomed, but received little help.
 He was promoted to colonel and received some weapons, money and 150 men, very little to organize a rebellion at the Banda Oriental.
 This was the last time Artigas saw the city of Buenos Aires.

-The alliance between Artiga and the Argentines sustained initial successes particularly in the late 1810 to mid-1811.
+The alliance between Artigas and the Argentines sustained initial successes, particularly in the late 1810 to mid-1811.
 Montevideo had financial problems, however, and the measures taken by Elío to maintain the royalist armies were highly unpopular in the countryside.
 This allowed Artigas to channel the popular discontent against the colonial authorities.
 A hundred men met near the Asencio stream and made the cry of Asencio, a pronunciamiento against the viceroy.
 They captured many villages in the Banda Oriental, such as Mercedes, Santo Domingo, Colla, Maldonado, Paso del Rey, Santa Teresa and San José.
-They also captured Gualeguay, Gualeguaychú and Arroyo de la China, at the west of the Uruguay river.
+They also captured Gualeguay, Gualeguaychú and Arroyo de la China, the west of the Uruguay River.

 Elío sent some soldiers to kill Artigas, but they failed to accomplish their mission.
-Then, he sent Manuel Villagrán, a relative of Artigas, to offer him the pardon and appoint him general and military leader of the Banda Oriental if he gave up the rebellion.
+Then, he sent Manuel Villagrán, a relative of Artigas, to offer him a pardon and appoint him general and military leader of the Banda Oriental if he gave up the rebellion.
 Artigas considered the offer an insult, and sent Villagrán prisoner to Buenos Aires.